JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 4. Deploy:
 	- Deployment method - click deploy to GitHub
 	- Connect to GitHub and search repo name
-	- Enable automatic deploy or manual deploy
+	- Enable automatic deploy or manual

 If you choose manual:
 - Review build master - check process and click link to view